Russian Christmas Tree Toys Tour by +79-ANGEL-TOUR, +7 (926) 435 8687

 Russian Christmas Tree Toys Tour

-During the Russian Christmas Tree Toys Tour you will see a dozen exhibition rooms with over 3000 Russian Christmas and New Year decorations from the last 150 years, as well as multiple Russian Christmas trees; watch skilled ladies blowing and stretching glass, hand-painting seasonal greetings, designs, patterns and ornaments on the Christmas glass bubbles.
+During the Russian Christmas Tree Toys Tour you'll see a dozen exhibition rooms with over 3000 Russian Christmas and New Year decorations from the last 150 years, multiple Russian Christmas trees; watch skilled ladies blowing and stretching glass, painting designs, patterns and ornaments on the Christmas glass bubbles.

 See other tours in Moscow we offer.